-The CIPD recently launched new guidance on Good Recruitment for Older Workers (GROW) for employers, in partnership with the Centre for Ageing Better and the Recruitment and Employment Confederation (REC).
+The CIPD recently launched new guidance, Age-inclusive recruitment for employers, in partnership with the Centre for Ageing Better and the Recruitment and Employment Confederation (REC).
 The guide focuses on age-inclusive recruitment and contains practical advice and suggestions to help employers remove age bias from their hiring processes and take advantage of older workers’ skills and experiences.

 How to support older workers